Spontaneous scalarization: Black-hole scalarization

-In this section, we discuss spontaneous scalarization of \bh{s} in three parts.
-First, in Sec.~\ref{sec:bhs_vac} we consider models in which \bh{s} can scalarize in vacuum due to couplings between scalar field and curvature scalars.
-Next, in Sec.~\ref{sec:bhs_nvac} we discuss models in which scalarization is induced by the presence of extra fields (e.g., gauge or matter fields) in the \bh spacetime.
+In this section, we discuss the spontaneous scalarization of \bh{s} in three parts.
+To begin, in Sec.~\ref{sec:bhs_vac} we consider models in which \bh{s} can scalarize in vacuum due to couplings between the scalar field and curvature scalars.
+Next, in Sec.~\ref{sec:bhs_nvac} we discuss models in which scalarization is induced by the presence of extra fields (such as gauge or matter fields) in the \bh spacetime.
 Finally, in Sec.~\ref{sec:bh_scalarization_others} we review a selection of other models of \bh scalarization.